 The survey is designed to measure current culture and the desired culture.
 This required respondents to fill out the same 62 questions twice — once for the way things are, and once for the way they want them to be.
 When results are displayed, the gap between current reality and vision was highlighted.

 31 dimensions of Esalen's culture were measured and organized into eight summary dimensions.
 The survey showed that the actual culture (strongly reactive) and the desired culture (strongly creative) of Esalen were almost exact opposites.
-In light of the Management Culture Survey results, Esalen Institute decided to make the following changes in its leadership approach (as of May 2013):
+In light of the Management Culture Survey results, Esalen Institute decided to make the following changes in its leadership: